top of page

 In fact, as mentioned earlier, EDS is not actually that rare, but it is still uncommon to find healthcare professionals who are knowledgeable about EDS due to the lack of information out there about these conditions.
 Which is why they have chosen the zebra as a way to educate healthcare professionals who may still be unaware of this condition.
 So, whilst a patient commonly is a ‘horse’, we still want to keep an eye open for that ‘zebra’!

-And that’s a wrap Well I told you it was a big one, and I hope I didn’t disappoint.
+And that’s a wrap Well we told you it was a big one, and hope we didn’t disappoint.
 It’s a complex topic with many areas to cover, so there’s more research to be had.

-Additional resources I would recommend for anyone wanting to undertake further reading and research are:
+Additional resources we would recommend for anyone wanting to undertake further reading and research are:

-Otherwise hit me up on the hypermobility socials on all your HSD/EDS related questions and I’ll do my best to answer!
+Otherwise hit us up on the hypermobility socials on all your HSD/EDS related questions and I’ll do my best to answer!

 Does your pole/aerial arts feel physically limited from your hypermobility spectrum disorder?
 Lacking control at your end range of motion?